Absent septum pellucidum

-Findings: The septum pellucidum is not clearly visualised.
+Findings: The septum pellucidum is not clearly visualized.
 No evidence of fusion of thalami or absence of the corpus callosum.
 The optic nerves are present.

-No intra or extra-axial haemorrhage, collection or parenchymal contusion.
+No intra or extra-axial hemorrhage, collection or parenchymal contusion.
 Subtle hyperdensity in the posterior aspect of the middle cranial fossae bilaterally most likely relates to beam hardening artefact rather than traumatic contusion.

 Dense 5mm focus of plaque-like calcification seen along the lateral wall of the left cavernous sinus may be related calcified meningioma.

 No skull vault or base of skull fracture.